lukas8920/hikealerts/README.md

 - optional: response limit
 - license

-The API enables official institutions to manage and publish events.
+The API enables official institutions to manage and publish mapEvents.
-The API provides a search for published events.
+The API provides a search for published mapEvents.
 The results are intended to be used by third party applications like hiking apps.

 Events can be searched by:
 - geospatial coordinate